EddMarwa/CodeQuest/README.md

 Click on the code editor to begin writing your JavaScript code.
 Once you have written your code, click the "Run Code" button to see the output in the output section.

+#User Interface Overview<br>
+The Code Quest application features a simple and intuitive user interface designed to help beginners focus on learning JavaScript.
+The main components of the interface include:
+Code Editor:
+A built-in code editor where users can write their JavaScript code.
+The editor provides syntax highlighting and an easy-to-use interface.
+Run Code Button:
+A button is located below the code editor.
+Users can click this button to execute their code and view the output.
+Output Section:
+A section that displays the output of the executed code.
+Located below the Run Code button, providing immediate feedback.
+Footer:
+Contains details about the creators of the application.
+Provides additional information and credits.
+Navigating the Application:
+Users can easily navigate the application by focusing on the main components (Code Editor, Run Code Button, and Output Section).
+The footer is available for users who want to know more about the creators or need additional information.

 #